 This Chimichurri Tri Tip Steak will take your grilling to the next level.
 Tangy and spicy, this Chimichurri sauce makes the perfect marinade and finishing sauce for a perfectly seared cut of beef.

 -Tip number one.
 These rules apply to any steak or grilled meat.
-If you aren’t on the west coast this cut may not be very popular at your grocery store, and the flank steak would be the closest thing to it.
+If you aren’t on the west coast tri tip may not be very popular at your grocery store, and the flank steak would be the closest thing to it.
 Good grilling is an art and it takes some practice, but what follows will work for almost everything you are trying to grill.

 -Next, take your steak out of the fridge about 30 minutes before you prepare.
 If your meat is really cold, it is going to take a long time to get a warm red center, and the outside of the steak will burn and dry out.
 On the opposite side, the outside will look done and it will be purple on the inside.

 -Make sure your pan is hot, and that your meat fits in the pan.
 How can you tell if the pan is the right temperature?
 I usually recommend heating your pan on medium, no more than medium/high and being patient.
 Place your hand a few inches above the pans surface and if you feel heat and need to pull back after about 5 seconds, your pan is sufficiently hot.
 You need to get to know your pans and your stove, because the thickness of the pan and different burners create different situations.
 You will be able to tell if the pan is too hot because it will smoke.
 Don’t throw your meat on a smoking pan.
 Turn the heat down to medium and be patient.